-Mr Haroon has had a lifelong interest in Music, History and Religion.
-Since 1955 Mr. Haroon has performed and recorded as a Jazz Trombonist and African and Middle Eastern percussionist.
-He has strong cultural links with both traditional world music and The Avante Garde.
+Mr Haroon had a lifelong interest in Music, History and Religion.
+Since 1955 Mr. Haroon performed and recorded as a Jazz Trombonist and African and Middle Eastern percussionist.
+He had strong cultural links with both traditional world music and The Avante Garde.
 He is listed in the International Who’s Who in Music & Music Directory (8th Edition) Cambridge, England.

 His primary trombone instructor was Charles (Chuck) Connors, who played bass Trombone with Duke Ellington, and was in the famous Dizzy Gillespie Big Band that was under the direction of Quincy Jones.
 He studied music theory and ensemble playing with Jaki Byard, Rollins Griffeth, Paul Neves, Roland Alexander and Ken Makanda McIntyre, and many more of the Boston based musicians too numerous to list.

 Mr Haroon has a Bachelor of Arts degree in music from Wesleyan University, Middletown Connecticut where he was a former Artist In Residence in African American Music, (1973-1974).
-He has also taught music at Wesleyan and other Colleges and universities over the years.
-He has travelled and done musicological and theological research in Morocco, South Africa, Senegal, The Gambia, U.K., the Caribbean, Canada, Pakistan, Iran, Arabia, and has traversed the USA from North to South and East to West.
+He also taught music at Wesleyan and other Colleges and universities over the years.
+He travelled extensively doing musicological and theological research in Morocco, South Africa, Senegal, The Gambia, U.K., the Caribbean, Canada, Pakistan, Iran, Arabia, and traversed the USA from North to South and East to West.

 Mr. Haroon obtained a Masters Degree in History from Texas Southern University Houston, Texas with a concentration in: Techniques of Oral History and Colonial American History.
 He taught American History in the Houston Community College System in the 1980’s and 1990’s, including his alma mater Texas Southern.